Drew Gilbert: Houston Astros

 The Houston Astros selected Gilbert in the first round, with the 28th overall selection, in the 2022 Major League Baseball draft.
 He signed with the team for $2.5 million.

 Gilbert made his professional debut with the Florida Complex League Astros, homering in his first at-bat.
 After four games, he was promoted to the Fayetteville Woodpeckers.
 His season ended in August after he dislocated his right elbow after a collision in the outfield.
 Over ten games for the season, he hit .313 with two home runs.
+To open the 2023 season, he was assigned to the Asheville Tourists.
+In early May, he was promoted to the Corpus Christi Hooks.
+He was selected to represent the Astros at the 2023 All-Star Futures Game.